makepad/makepad/README.md

 # How to install

 On all platforms first install Rust.
-On windows feel free to ignore the warnings about MSVC, makepad uses the gnu chain.
+We have seen the gnu chain fail a lot on windows, so if you are up for it also have to install msvc.

 https://www.rust-lang.org/tools/install